-I am a traditional printmaker - I carve the images into linoleum by hand, using specialised cutting tools, and then I print them on my old etching press (shown in one of the photos below)
+I am a traditional printmaker - I carve the images into linoleum by hand, using specialised cutting tools, and then I print them on an etching press.
+My original prints are all hand-signed and editioned (numbered)

 I've set out below the steps I followed in making my "Little Creatures - Squirrel" reduction linocut.

 This was my original design for the print.